 It comes in a variety of colors – black, red, silver, blue, pink, etc. The outside of the helmet is covered with clear UV protective paint which protects it from damage from harmful rays of the sun for a very long time, so this product will stay with you for several years without showing any signs of external damage.

 Additionally, the inside of the helmet is lined with removable and washable pads, which are not only easy to take out of the helmet, but you can also wash them with a machine or with hand.
 The helmet is heavily cushioned on the inside to provide comfort in long journeys.

 The visor can be lifted up.
 This is one of the biggest drawbacks of this helmet, that it does not come with a dual tinted visor.
 What this means is that in extreme sunlight and varying light conditions, you might have to use a pair of sunglasses.
 The visor also doesn’t come with anti-scratch or anti-fog layer which is quite common in helmets these days.

 But one of the advantages of the visor is that it can be easily replaced without using any tools.
 So for someone who travels long distances during the day, you can easily replace your clear shield with a tinted one.
 The helmet also has a good ventilation system to keep your head cool and dry during hot weather conditions.

-With a 4.5 star rating from nearly 100 customers, this helmet comes with the widest range of features and that makes it an attractive product.
 It comes in two colors – matte black and matte white, and 5-sizes ranging from small to double extra large.

 The helmet meets regulations set up by DOT and FMVSS 218.
 It is the perfect helmet for your needs whether you are going to go for street biking, racing, cruising, or using a scooter.
 The design of the helmet is such that it can be used both by men and women.